Take a trip Dubai

 • The old districts of Deira and Bur

-Although Dubai is a future-oriented city, it has two very picturesque old neighborhoods full of history.
-They are located in the north of the city separated by the Khor Dubai River.
-To learn all about these places, take a local Dubai tour guide with you to discover the most authentic atmosphere.
+Although Dubai is a city looking toward the future, it still preserves two old districts full of charm and history.
+They lie in the northern part of the city, separated by the Dubai Creek.
+To fully experience these areas, it’s worth exploring them with a local guide in Dubai, who can help uncover their most authentic atmosphere.

-Close to the creek appear the docks where you can see the unloading of goods brought on the dhows, the local barges that trade with neighboring countries.
+Close to the creek, you’ll see the docks where goods arrive on dhows, the local boats that still trade with neighboring countries.

 • Jumeirah Beach Residence